Seamse/ci-project-one/README.md

 ---

 * **Header**
-The Header contains a large hero-image of two scary Jack-o-Lanterns which will come forward to haunt you when you touch them with your mouse.
+The Header contains a large hero-image of two scary Jack-o-Lanterns which will come forward to haunt you when you move over them with your mouse.
 The purpose of the website is summarized in a small heading in the 'Ghastly Panic' font, placed over the image.

 ![Logo, Navigation Menu and Header](assets/readme_images/header.jpg)